sofiaserantes/FinalProject_StreamAnalytics_G5/Generator_README.md

 Milestone1_ipynb produces two synthetic streaming data feeds that simulate the operational dynamics of a real-time food delivery platform

 ## Feed A
-OrderLifecycle with Output order_lifecycle_events.json/.avro and 4,000 events
+OrderLifecycle
+Output: order_lifecycle_events.json/.avro
+Events: 4,000

 ## Feed B
-CourierStatus with Output courier_status_events.json/.avro and 4,000 events
+CourierStatus
+Output: courier_status_events.json/.avro
+Events: 4,000

-It also writes smaller sample files (first 10 events of each feed) for quick inspection: sample_order_lifecycle_events.json / .avro sample_courier_status_events.json / .avro
+It also writes smaller sample files (first 10 events of each feed) for quick inspection:

+sample_order_lifecycle_events.json / .avro

+sample_courier_status_events.json / .avro

 ## Requirements

 Python 3.10 or higher

 fastavro for AVRO serialisation
 ## Install the dependency:

 pip install fastavro
 ## How to run

 cd generator

 python Milestone1_ipynb

 All output files are written to the current working directory.
 The script prints a confirmation line for each file created: